|Your Personal Biography

 In 2008, Sir Mbonu C. Emerem, was among the group of 24 International Artists that exhibited in the “International Artists Exhibition” in the Museum of the Americas, Doral, Miami, Florida, U.S.A. from July 11 – August 2, 2008.

-2008, Sir Mbonu C. Emerem’s works were selected the International Jury to be exhibited and to form part of the Permanent Collection of the International Dynamic Contemporary Art Museum (MIDAC) of Terra dell’ Arte, in Belforte dell Chiente, Italy.
+2008, Sir Mbonu C. Emerem’s works were selected in the International Jury to be exhibited and to form part of the Permanent Collections of the International Dynamic Contemporary Art Museum (MIDAC) of Terra dell’ Arte, in Belforte dell Chiente, Italy.

 Participation WITHOUT COST in the